kingshuknandy2016/DocsRepo/Office3/StubsAndMocksInUnitTesting.md

 ## Mock
-Programatically we are creating the Stubs
+By Mocks we can programatically create classes ( Implenetation Classes of the Data Service Interfaces)